 ”Water networks are transitioning from a centralized model to a hybrid model.
 Utilities need to proactively manage this change and address pressure from aging infrastructure and extreme climatic events.Dr.
 Newsha AjamiMember of the Advisory Board

 Joining Dr. Newsha Ajami on Qatium’s advisory board is Jeffrey Kightlinger.
-Kightlinger is the former General Manager of the Metropolitan Water District of Southern California, the United States’ largest municipal water provider.
+Kightlinger is the former General Manager of the Metropolitan Water District of Southern California, the largest municipal water provider in the United States.

 According to Jeffrey Kightlinger, “The world is becoming more interdependent and interconnected and water managers need to be able to make quick decisions in real time.
 Effective data management is the key to making sound decisions.
 Qatium provides water managers with the tools needed to manage operational data and the utility’s assets.”